the-turing-way/the-turing-way/Chapter_Version_Control.md

 git mergetool
 ```

 Fundamentally the best way to deal with merge conflicts is to, so far as is possible, **ensure they don't happen in the first place**.
-Keep branches clean and focused on a single issue and involve as few files as possible.
-Before merging make sure you know what's in both branches, and if you are not the only one that has worked on the branches then keep the lines of communication open so you are all aware of what the others are doing.
+You can improve your odd on this by **keeping branches clean and focused on a single issue, and involving as few files as possible**.
+Before merging make sure you know what's in both branches, and if you are not the only one that has worked on the branches then **keep the lines of communication open** so you are all aware of what the others are doing.

 ## GitHub